xremap/xremap/README.md

           Ignore input devices with the given names or paths

       --mouse
           Listen to mouse devices.
-Default is false
+Default is false.
+          Trackpads, tablets and other absolute devices are not supported.

       --watch[=<WATCH>...]
           Watch for new devices or changing configuration files.